tombeesley/PSYC121_2022-23/docs/08-Week_9-PSYC121.md

 2. Let's create a "z-transform column" called *z_imm* for the estimates of the percentage of immigrants.
 Complete the code you have been given by adding the relevant variable (column) name to the code.
 You may want to create a new data object at this point.

 3. View the new data object to check this column has been created correctly.
-Like in the online tutorial, it would be a good idea to calculate some descriptive statistics for these new columns to check it conforms to what we know about z-scores (e.g., `mean()` should be 0, `sd()` = 1).
+Like in the online tutorial, it would be a good idea to calculate some descriptive statistics for these new columns to check it conforms to what we know about z-scores (e.g., `mean()` should be very close to 0, `sd()` = 1).
+Note, if you want to change the output in r from scientific notation to non-scientific notation, you can run the command `options(scipen=999)`.

 4. We know from our lectures on the z distribution that values of greater than 2 (or less than -2) reflect around 5% of the distribution, and values greater than 3 (or less than -3) represent less than 1% of the distribution: